fix8/fix8/README.md

 Fix8 is released under the [GNU LESSER GENERAL PUBLIC LICENSE Version 3](http://www.gnu.org/licenses/lgpl.html).
 See [License](http://fix8.org/faq.html#license) for more information.

+## Fix8 Market Technologies

+[Fix8 Market Technologies](http://www.fix8mt.com/) develops and maintains the Fix8 open source Framework, and has developers in Australia, China, Canada, USA and the Russian Federation.
+Fix8MT is responsible for providing and managing professional support and consultancy services, and works closely with the
+Fix8 open source community to grow commercial support services through 3rd party ISVs.

 ## More Information